PranavMishra17/comment-probe-ai/README.md

 Multi-agent comment analysis system featuring semantic search, LLM-based categorization, and automated insight extraction with comprehensive analytics pipeline.

-> **Note**: This repository does not include pre-generated analysis results.
-You must run the analysis on your own dataset first (Step 1) before using the web UI (Step 2).
+> **Note**: This repository includes one pre-generated analysis result for demonstration.
+You can use the web UI immediately, or run the analysis on your own dataset first (Step 1) before using the web UI (Step 2).

 ## Features